North Coast 500 – Scotland Road Trip of a Lifetime

 Inverness to Dornoch

 This is where it all begins… and ends!
-Explore the small, yet bustling town of Inverness at the start or completion of your journey.
+Explore the small, yet bustling town of Inverness at the start or completion of your North Coast 500 itinerary.
 Because it was raining during our initial arrival into Inverness, we decided we’d check out the city on our way back through.
 So glad we did, as the weather was fantastic at the end of trip, though we only really had time to do a quick drive-through tour of the city.
 If you find yourself with time to spare in Inverness, stroll along the River Ness, visit the castle, stop by the Tomatin Distillery, and check out the Highlanders’ Museum.

 Once you leave Inverness, stop by the Black Isle Brewery, Scotland’s only organic brewery, to take a tour and sample some of their barrel-aged oatmeal stout or pollinated heather honey beer, among other delicious brews.
 And since you’re now on the Black Isle, head on up to Chanonry Point in Rosemarkie to see if you can spot those bottlenose dolphins!
 If you feel up for a drive to the end of the peninsula, you can check out Hugh Miller’s Birthplace Cottage & Museum.
 Other attractions once you leave the Black Isle peninsula include: the Dalmore Distillery, Tain through Time, and the Glenmorangie Distillery.
+For a look at even more distilleries along the route, check out this NC500 Itinerary.

 Although the town of Dornoch wasn’t too far from our starting point in Inverness, we didn’t want to pack too much into our first day, so we pulled into the Dornoch Campsite and called it a day!
 Give yourself time to explore this 13th-century charming small town and its expansive beach before moving on.
 Don’t miss its impressive cathedral.
 If you’re into golf, tee off on the Royal Dornoch championship course, ranked 13th in the world!